r-e-d-ant/eartgallery/README.md

 ## Online Art Gallery

-Online Art Gallery built in React.Js and Art gallery API from Art Institute of Chicago. you can check too the static version <a href="https://github.com/r-e-d-ant/eartGallery-Static-v">here</a>
+Online Art Gallery built in React.Js and Art gallery API from Art Institute of Chicago.
+You can check too the static version <a href="https://github.com/r-e-d-ant/eartGallery-Static-v">here</a>

 In the project directory, you can run: